 In this album, he has joined his voice with figures such as Santiago Feliú, Aldo López Gavilán, David Torrens, Omara Portuondo, Pedro Aznar, David Blanco, Pablo Milanés, among others.

-In January 2019, along with other artists, the Cuban singer toured some of the sites devastated by the F4 tornado in Havana to assist those affected.
+In January 2019, along with other artists, the Cuban singer visited some of the areas devastated by the F4 tornado in Havana to assist those affected.

-Haydée Milanés is part of a group of Cuban artists and intellectuals who, from the island, support a change in Cuba that puts an end to censorship, repression, and the mistreatment that the government inflicts on activists engaged in peaceful opposition.
-The singer has publicly expressed her outrage with the authorities following the events involving members of the San Isidro Movement (MSI) and regrets the lack of willingness from the authorities to engage in dialogue with their opponents.
+Haydée Milanés is part of a group of Cuban artists and intellectuals who, from the island, advocate for a change in Cuba that puts an end to censorship, repression, and the mistreatment that the government inflicts on activists engaged in peaceful opposition.
+The singer has publicly expressed her outrage towards the authorities following the events involving members of the San Isidro Movement (MSI) and laments the authorities' unwillingness to engage in dialogue with their opponents.

-In January 2020, Milanés made headlines by creating through her Facebook page the solidarity initiative with the Cuban LGBTQ+ movement Podemos Cambiar Las Cosas.
+In January 2020, Milanés made headlines by launching a solidarity initiative for the Cuban LGBTQ+ movement on her Facebook page called Podemos Cambiar Las Cosas.
 This campaign aims to raise awareness, encourage reflection, and amplify solidarity with the LGBTQ+ community in Cuba.

-In March 2021, through his Facebook, he called for an end to the repression in Cuba against those citizens who think differently and express it without fear.
+In March 2021, he called for an end to the repression in Cuba against citizens who think differently and express themselves without fear through his Facebook.

-"I am wholly in favor of freedom of expression for all Cubans, and I call for an end to the persecution and arbitrary detentions of young artists, journalists, and any Cuban citizen for thinking differently and expressing it."
+"I am completely in favor of the freedom of expression for all Cubans, and I call for an end to the persecution and arbitrary detentions of young artists, journalists, and any Cuban citizen for thinking differently and expressing it."

-Haydée has expressed her support for Oscar Casanella, a member of MSI, whom she visited on January 1, 2021.
-He was one of the prominent faces of the island who raised his voice for the liberation of Luis Manuel Otero Alcántara in March 2020, who was imprisoned in the Valle Grande penitentiary for the alleged crime of property damage.
+Haydée has expressed her support for Oscar Casanella, a member of the MSI, whom she visited on January 1, 2021.
+He was one of the well-known faces on the island who raised his voice for the release of Luis Manuel Otero Alcántara in March 2020, who was imprisoned in the Valle Grande penitentiary for the alleged crime of property damage.